ekkis/Docker/README.md

 **A repository of Dockerfiles**

-This repository is intended to collect he "makefiles" for containerising applications using [Docker](https://www.docker.com).
+This repository is intended to collect the "makefiles" for containerising applications using [Docker](https://www.docker.com).